Franatrtur/nadlabem/README.md

 ### Usage
 1) Install nadlabem
-2) run 'main.py --help' to see relevant flags and instructions
+2) run python 'main.py --help' to see relevant flags and instructions

 ### Language